chriskonnertz/Cellicle/README.md

 * The server will hibernate if no player is in the game
 * When connected to the game as a common player, press `c` to send a command.
 You will have to enter the rcon password once.
 The only available command is `shutdown`.
+* To eat another player you need to have 130% of your target's mass